Skip to main content

 3. Stem cells are collected from the bloodstream, frozen, and stored in a laboratory.

-4. Patient is treated with high-dose chemotherapy to kill remaining cancer cells.
+4. The patient is treated with high-dose chemotherapy to kill remaining cancer cells.

 5. Stem cells are thawed and infused back into the patient through a vein.